Antioch, California

 Delta Dawn

-Antioch is a bedroom community and as such there aren’t jobs in-town.
+Antioch is a bedroom community and as such there aren’t jobs in town.
 That means you might have to navigate Highway 4 to get to work.
 This is one of the gnarliest freeways in the East Bay, an area notorious for bad traffic.
 Seriously, you don’t want to drive this road every day.
-Fortunately there is a BART (bay area rapid transit) stop in Antioch so we can not recommend strongly enough to either work from home if possible or make sure your job is conveniently accessed via the train.
+Fortunately, there is a BART (Bay Area Rapid Transit) stop in Antioch so we can not recommend strongly enough to either work from home if possible or make sure your job is conveniently accessed via the train.

-Lifestyle of Antioch
+Lifestyle

 As noted Antioch is a bedroom community but those beds sit in a pretty wide variety of homes.
 There are plenty of single-family homes but also tons of apartment/condo and townhome options.
-Which means that while the city is geared towards families, the water culture and housing options bring a different energy to the city than most sleepy suburbs.
+This means that while the city is geared towards families, the water culture and housing options bring a different energy to the city than most sleepy suburbs.
 Families have a lot to do here with the Antioch Water Park providing a fun escape from the summer heat.

-Schools in Antioch
+Schools

 Antioch is a pretty big school district with a mix of strong and weaker schools with an overall average of C+ on niche.com Geography is everything in terms of the quality of the schools for your kiddos.
 Most of the weaker schools are north and west and the southern and eastern neighborhoods have the pearls.
 It should be noted that even in some of the weaker areas and schools the teachers are generally praised for caring for the students and the knocks seem to come more from issues around resources for extracurricular activities.